a16z-infra/companion-app/README.md

 4. Ask questions and have a conversation with your AI companion!

-**Note** This project is purely inteded to be instructive.
-If you're interested in what a production open source platform looks like, check out [Steamship](https://www.steamship.com/).
-Or what the leading AI chat platforms look like, check out [Character.ai](https://beta.character.ai/).

 ## Stack

 The stack is based on the [AI Getting Started Stack](https://github.com/a16z-infra/ai-getting-started):